AIBMen/template/README.md

 ### When to commit

-* From [Pew](https://www.pewresearch.org/decoded/2022/08/01/how-pew-research-center-uses-git-and-github-for-version-control/)'s article on using GitHub for data analysis.
+* From [Pew](https://www.pewresearch.org/decoded/2022/08/01/how-pew-research-center-uses-git-and-github-for-version-control/)'s article on using GitHub for data analysis:

 > However, the more difficult question is not how to write a commit message but when to create one.
 What is the appropriate level of granularity in analysis code?
 Sometimes what goes into a separate commit is obvious.
 For instance, maybe there is a problem caused by a call to a function that uses the wrong name.
 But more generally, when one is writing a script for data analysis, what is the best way to think about a discrete set of changes?